ptrkrlsrd/ptrkrlsrd/README.md

 ⚡ Fun fact: ...
 -->

 - ⚡ For backend I prefer Go, Rust and partially C# over most languages.
-Strongly dislike OOP - love FP.
 As for frontend I stick with Vue + Typescript.
+- 💬 Strongly dislike OOP - love FP.
+Nothing annoys me more than poorly written and/or badly formatted code.
 - 🤔 I’m currently learning: Haskell, Flutter and Machine/Deep Learning
 - 👨‍💻📝 I'm using Rider + Neovim for writing most of my code